ktpm489/coin-folio/README.md

 ## Testing Application
 To test drive the app, you can use the coinfolio.apk i added to this repo.
+Currently, I didn't build the iOS version.
+If there will be need for that, I will do it.

 ## Bugs
 - "Submit" currency button blocks waiting for api response